Sustainable Graduation

 The concept of Least Developed Countries or LDCs originated in the late 1960s.
 The first group of LDCs was listed by the United Nations back in 1971.
 LDCs are usually low-income countries confronting severe structural impediments to sustainable development.
 While there were only 25 countries in the list of LDCs back in 1971, the number has grown to 46 now.
 Bangladesh was listed as an LDC in 1975.
 So far, a total of seven countries have been able to graduate from the LDC category.
 These are- Botswana (1994), Cape Verde (2007), Maldives (2011), Samoa (2011), Equatorial Guinea (2017), Vanuatu (2020) and Bhutan (2023).

 The Committee for Development Policy (CDP) – a subsidiary body of the United Nations Economic and Social Council (ECOSOC), is mandated to review the category of LDCs every three years and monitor their progress after graduation from the category.
-The identification as well as graduating from the LDC status is currently based on three criteria (a) GNI per Capita, (b) Human Assets Index (HAI), and (c) Economic and Environmental Vulnerability Index (EVI).
+The identification as well as graduating from the LDC status is currently based on three criteria.
+These are: (a) GNI per Capita, (b) Human Assets Index (HAI), and (c) Economic and Environmental Vulnerability Index (EVI).
 An LDC must meet any two of the three criteria in two consecutive triennial reviews to be recommended for graduation.
 Alternatively, the GNI per capita of an LDC should be at least twice the graduation threshold in two consecutive triennial reviews (income-only criterion).

 New LDC Graduation Framework, February 2020